pahlisch/pahlisch/README.md

 ### Working on:

-I'm currently learning flask and working on a website that display data from magic the gathering draft (see 17lands.com).
+I'm currently learning flask and working on a website that display data from magic the gathering drafts (see 17lands.com).
+You can check out this streamlit app I made as a prototype: https://mtga-draft.streamlit.app/ As well as this repo for current progress [/mtga-draft-analytics](https://github.com/pahlisch/mtga_draft_analytics)

 ### Want to have a chat ?